Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/courses/photocompetition2026.md

 title: Photocompetition 2026
 ---

-# Photocompetition 2026
+# Van Leeuwenhoek Awards - Photocompetition 2026

 ## Rules

-# Van Leeuwenhoek Awards
-Leiden Micrograph Contest 2026

 The Van Leeuwenhoek Awards celebrate the power of microscopy to reveal the unseen.
 Named after Antonie van Leeuwenhoek, the “father of microbiology” and one of the first microscopist, the competition highlights the unique ability of imaging technologies to uncover hidden structures, patterns and processes that are fundamental to life and health.